Tartu JK Tammeka

-Tartu JK Tammeka, commonly known as Tartu Tammeka or simply Tammeka, is a football club, based in Tartu, Estonia, that competes in the Meistriliiga, the top flight of Estonian football.
+Tartu Jalgpallikool Tammeka, commonly known as Tartu Tammeka or simply Tammeka, is an Estonian professional football club based in Tartu that competes in Meistriliiga, the top flight of Estonian football.
+The club's home ground is Tamme Stadium.

-Founded in 1989, the club has played in the Meistriliiga since the 2005 season and have never been relegated from the Estonian top division.
-The club's home ground is Tartu Tamme Stadium.
+Founded in 1989, Tammeka are the biggest football club in southern Estonia with over 700 members.
+The club has played in the Meistriliiga since the 2005 season and have never been relegated from the Estonian top division.

 History

-Early years and road to the Meistriliiga
+Early years and the first decade in the Meistriliiga (1989–2013)

 Tammeka was founded on 13 June 1989 as a youth academy by Hillar Otto, Avo Jakovits and Heino Ligi.
 In 2000, the club joined the Estonian football league system and began competing in the Southern division of the III liiga.
 Tammeka's debut season was a success as the team finished first with 46 points out of the possible 60.
 Tammeka was promoted to the II liiga, and in 2001, to the Esiliiga.
 The club established itself in the Esiliiga by placing sixth in the 2002 season and seventh in the 2003 season.
 Tammeka won the Esiliiga in the 2004 season and was promoted to the Meistriliiga.
 The team defeated Dünamo 9–0 in their first Meistriliiga match and finished their first season in the Estonian top flight in seventh place.
 In December 2005, Sergei Ratnikov was appointed as manager.
 Tammeka finished the 2006 season in sixth place.

-In 2007, Tammeka merged with Maag and became Maag Tammeka.
+Maag Tammeka

+In 2007, Tammeka merged with city rivals Maag in an effort to establish a club in Tartu that would be able to compete with the Tallinn clubs for medals and European spots.
+The club was renamed as Maag Tammeka and began playing in orange shirts.
 Despite pooled resources, the team lost several key players and finished the 2007 season in fifth place.
 Ratnikov resigned in November 2007 and his assistant Sergei Zamogilnõi took over as manager.
 Maag Tammeka reached the 2007–08 Estonian Cup final, but lost to Flora 1–3.
 The team finished the 2008 season in seventh place, after which the sponsorship deal with Maag ended and Tammeka continued to operate as an independent club.